One Btu Equals 1.36 Watts

 The Precise Conversion: 1 BTU = 1.055 Watts

 This precise conversion arises from the fundamental definitions of the BTU and the watt.
 To derive it, we need to convert the units within the BTU definition to SI units.
-This involves converting pounds to kilograms, degrees Fahrenheit to Kelvin, and then using the specific heat capacity of water in SI units (Joules per kilogram-Kelvin).
+Practically speaking, this involves converting pounds to kilograms, degrees Fahrenheit to Kelvin, and then using the specific heat capacity of water in SI units (Joules per kilogram-Kelvin).
 The detailed conversion is a multi-step process, involving several fundamental physical constants.

 The Science Behind the Conversion: A Deeper Dive